John C. Dearie, Esq.

 212-980-0404 ext.
 124

-Often, for decades, workers on construction sites, utility facilities, enclosed transportation structures, or apartment buildings inhaled asbestos dust from asbestos-based products that eventually impacted on their respiratory system, and in some cases, developing into lung cancer or mesothelioma.
-Unknowingly, all they did was work hard, raise families and, after years of exposure, find themselves victims of asbestosis disease or lung cancer.
-Most often, it is the shortness of breath symptom, that suggests the benefit of an asbestos screening test.
+Often, for decades, workers on construction sites, utility facilities, enclosed transportation structures, or apartment buildings inhaled asbestos dust from asbestos-based products that eventually impacted their respiratory system, and in some cases, developing into lung cancer or mesothelioma.
+Unknowingly, all they did was work hard, raise families, and, after years of exposure, find themselves victims of asbestosis disease or lung cancer.
+Most often, shortness of breath leads victims to get an asbestos screening test.

 Changed Medical Condition